prasanna7401/Securenetes/README.md

   Now, if you run the control check again, or during the next scheduled run, you can check that the control has passed!

+## Limitations and known issues

+- Exceptions and error conditions (to be added soon)
+- An alternate way to login to the nodes without supplying SSH-key (to be tested).

+## Other contributors

+- Danush Adhithya
+- Roshan Ravindran